akoskm/react-crash-course/src/content/docs/Intro.md

 At the end of each chapter you'll learn something **useful and applicable**.

-# 🧑‍💻 How this course works?

-It's very simple!
-All you need is a browser (you already have one if you're reading this) and an editor (such as [VSCode](https://code.visualstudio.com)).
-Then do the following:

-1. Select an exercise - preferably start from [0_about_react](/0_about_react)
-1. Read README.md for that exercise.
-It contains all the React theory you need to know, a quiz and further instructions.
-1. Save the 0_practice.html (or whatever practice you're working on) to your computer
-1. Open 0_practice.html in your editor and follow the instructions
-1. Once done, open 0_practice.html in your browser
-1. Compare your solution against 0_answer.html (or 1_answer, etc, depending on the exercise you're doing)
-1. Do the next exercise

 # 🐈 For whom is this course?

 This course is for people who are interested in Web Technologies and want to build fast web apps with the most popular UI library.